napari/hub-lite/README.md

 ### Author: Yunha Lee

 ### Disclaimer
-This is an experiment to see how much of napari-hub functionality can be achieved in a static site and/or in a dynamic site with no cost operation.
+This is an experiment to see how much of napari-hub functionality can be achieved in a github page.

 ### Introduction
-Napari Hub Lite seeks to demonstrate how much of the dynamic content and user experience of the original napari hub can be emulated using python.
+Napari Hub Lite seeks to demonstrate how much of the dynamic content and user experience of the original napari hub can be emulated in a github page.
 This project is particularly focused on the use of napari plugin data to create a simplified, yet functional, representation of the napari hub's capabilities.

 ### Prerequisites
 Before proceeding with the setup and usage of Napari Hub Lite, ensure you have the following prerequisites installed: